commercetools/ui-kit/README.md

 ## Contributing

-Please _read_ before contributing to UIKIt as we settled on some informal processes to keep components in UIKit of a _high standard_ with _coherent_ APIs.
+Please _read_ before contributing to UIKit as we settled on some informal processes to keep components in UIKit of a _high standard_ with _coherent_ APIs.

 ### Criteria for components in UIKit